 If you want to add some smarts to your home without spending too much, the August Smart Lock has most of the features you'll need, at a reasonable price.
-You can pick up this smart, full-featured lock for under $150.
+You can pick up this smart, full-featured lock for less than $100.

 If you rent your home, the August Smart Lock is the best smart lock, as it’s very simple to install on top of an extant deadlock without replacing the cylinder or key.
 There’s no need to replace the cylinder; it will continue to work with your existing keys, keeping your landlord happy.
 And, when you move out, you can quickly and easily remove the lock and replace it with the old one, keeping your deposit safe.

-Note that you will also need the $65 August Connect module if you want to control and monitor the lock remotely.
+Note that you will also need the August Connect module (about $60, sold separately) if you want to control and monitor the lock remotely.
 That module can handle multiple locks, so it’s a great low-cost pick for adding remote control to several doors at once.
-The only thing missing is support for Apple Homekit.
+The only thing missing is support for Apple HomeKit.